umutkucukaslan/longitudinalMR/README.md

 # Deep Generative Model for Patient Specific Longitudinal Analysis

-My PMSD project
+Codes for my thesis

 ## Requirements
-* Tensorflow 1.15
+* Tensorflow 2
+* nibabel

 ## How to Run
 * Open a Google Colab notebook.